ermohdfaiz/employee_management/README.md

 ## Features

-- Employee listing
+- Employee listing: View all employees.
-- Employee creation
+- Employee creation: Add new employees.
-- Employee editing
+- Employee editing: Update existing employee details.
-- Employee deletion
+- Employee deletion: Remove employees from the system.
+- Find by ID: Search for an employee by their ID.
-- Database connection and query execution using `psycopg2`
+- Database connection: PostgreSQL database interaction via `psycopg2`

 ## Requirements